YuanXiQWQ/BCIT-COMP2537-Assignment4/README.md

 Criteria
 ========

-- [x] Cards flip when clicked.
+- [X]  Cards flip when clicked
-- [x] If the user clicks on the same card twice, do nothing.
+- [X]  If the user clicks on the same card twice, do nothing.
-- [x] If the user clicks on a card that is already matched, do nothing.
+- [X]  If the user clicks on a card that is already matched, do nothing.
-- [x] If the user clicks on a card while two cards are already flipped, do nothing.
+- [X]  If the user clicks on a card while two cards are already flipped, do nothing.

-- [x] Winning Event is implemented.
+- [X]  Winning Event is implemented.
 If a user clicks on all the cards, display a winning message.
-- [x] The Header is showing the number of clicks the user has made, and the number of pairs left, number of pairs matched, total number of pairs, and game timer.
+- [X]  The Header is showing the number of clicks the user has made, and the number of pairs left, number of pairs matched, total number of pairs, and game timer.
-- [x] Start and Reset buttons are added to the game.
+- [X]  Start and Reset buttons are added to the game.
-- [x] Difficulty levels are added to the game.
+- [X]  Difficulty levels are added to the game.
-- [x] Themes are added to the game.
+- [X]  Themes are added to the game.
-- [x] Power-up logic is added to the game.
+- [X]  Power-up logic is added to the game.

 50/50 (Total grade out of 50, 2 marks each x first 4 items, 7 points each thereafter)

 *Note items are considered *fully* complete (marked with an x inside the box: [x]), OR incomplete (box is left
 empty: [ ])